 Learning how to shape a beard is an art that requires discipline and plenty of experimentation.
 No one knows your beard better than you, so we recommend sampling products and techniques that work best for you.
-Don’t be afraid to go nuts.
-Remember: Beards grow back.

 - Find your beard shape.
 Rounder faces require fuller beards to even out proportion and slimmer faces need to sport a more streamlined, refined beard.